CROP WATER STRESS INDEX FOR PREDICTING YIELD LOSS IN COMMON BEAN

 https://doi.org/10.15809/irriga.2021v1n4p687-695Abstract

 The crop water stress index (CWSI), an index derived from canopy temperature, has been widely studied as a physiological indicator of plant water status to optimize irrigation in common beans.
 However, it is not clear how this index could contribute to yield prediction as a decision support tool in irrigation management.
-This paper aimed to use the CWSI for predicting yield loss in common bean (Phaseolus vulgaris L.) subjected to water stress under drip irrigation.
+This paper aimed to use the CWSI for predicting yielding loss in common bean (Phaseolus vulgaris L.) subjected to water stress under drip irrigation.
 A rain shelter experiment was conducted using a completely randomized design with five replications.
 The indeterminate growth cultivar TAA Dama was subjected to three irrigation treatments: 100% of the field capacity (FC), 75 and 50% FC from 20 days after sowing (DAS) until the end of the crop cycle.
 Grain yield was reduced by 42% under 50% FC treatment.
-Furthermore, stomatal conductance was reduced under this treatment, whereas the CWSI and canopy temperature increased as irrigation levels decreased.
+Furthermore, stomatal conductance was reduced at this treatment, whereas the CWSI and canopy temperature increased as irrigation levels decreased.
 The relationship between grain yield and CWSI (R2=0.76, RSME=2.35g) suggests that canopy temperature data could be used to forecast grain yield losses.
 In conclusion, farmers can have a low-cost, effective technique for making water management decisions in common bean.

 Published